On this page:

 If you are thinking about using dietary supplements:

 - Learn.
 Find out as much as you can about any dietary supplement you might take.
 Talk to your doctor, your pharmacist, or a registered dietitian.
 A supplement that seemed to help your neighbor might not work for you.
 If you are reading fact sheets or checking websites, be aware of the source of the information.
 Could the writer or group profit from the sale of a particular supplement?
-For more information from the National Institute on Aging about choosing reliable health information websites, see For More Information.
+Read more about choosing reliable health information websites.

 - Remember.
 Just because something is said to be “natural” doesn’t also mean it is either safe or good for you.
 It could have side effects.
 It might make a medicine your doctor prescribed for you either weaker or stronger.